 Understand your obligations under the PayTo mandate

-To ensure that PayTo works as intended, the NPP set out some obligations that users must follow.
+To ensure that PayTo works as intended, the NPP set out some obligations that customers must follow.
 For example, requiring payers to approve a PayTo agreement within five days, after which, you’ll need to reauthorise the mandate.